 Work at home mom life can be a blast.
 You’re able to help provide for your family (maybe you’re even the primary breadwinner) without missing out on your children’s learning experiences and growth.
 But sometimes, it gets a little rough.
-I hope this list of self-care tips for work at home moms helps you de-stress!
+I hope this list of self-care ideas for work at home moms helps you de-stress!
 See if you can find something to add to your daily or weekly regimen to make more time for yourself and wind down.

-Disclaimer: This post contains affiliate links.
+Affiliate disclaimer: This post contains affiliate links.
 On my blog, I only recommend things that I actually use and would recommend to a friend.

 1.)
 Schedule time for yourself in the morning or evening.